 Olivia tries to call the FBI to tell them of her suspicions about Feramo, but another call interrupts her and then she decides to leave it.
 Later that day, though, Elan magazine fires her for causing trouble.
 This makes her even more suspicious, as no one knew about the call.
-She has the room swept for bugs and the technician finds one – there does seem to be something more than imagination in her worries about Feramo.
+She has the room swept for bugs and the technician finds one – there seems to be something more than imagination in her worries about Feramo.

-Feramo invites Olivia to his house in LA and though scared, she goes.
-At Feramo’s house, she finds a secret room but Feramo catches her snooping around.
+Feramo invites Olivia to his house in LA and, though scared, she goes.
+At Feramo’s house, she finds a secret room, but Feramo catches her snooping around.
 He laughs it off, and they take a helicopter to an island off the California coast.
-Feramo admits he is a muslim but tells Olivia he didn’t bug her and will get her reinstated at Elan.
+Feramo admits he is a Muslim but tells Olivia he didn’t bug her and will get her reinstated at Elan.
 He also invites her scuba diving at a resort in Honduras.

 Rather than going straight to Feramo’s resort, Olivia makes her own way to the island and investigates the area.
 She meets and hangs out with the local divers including one called Morton, who she kisses.
-The divers are skirmishing with the resort over diving sites and Olivia becomes even more suspicious of Feramo after hearing rumours about his resort.
+The divers are skirmishing with the resort over diving sites, and Olivia becomes even more suspicious of Feramo after hearing rumours about his resort.
 While swimming she comes face to face with a mysterious diver and one of her diver friends dies.